fadden/fdraw/docs/personal-notes.md

 lines and mostly-vertical lines it might have been more efficicent to skip the division and just use a run-length implementation, but the ability to set multiple bits at once for mostly-horizontal lines is a huge win.
-It's a fair bet that the code in Stellar 7 is the fastest line drawing implementation for the Apple II.
+It's a fair bet that the code in Stellar 7 has the fastest line drawing implementation for the Apple II.
 (Of course, I haven't looked at Arcticfox, the sequel...)